appclacks/mirabelle/site/mirabelle/content/production/_index.md

 You can also perform continuous queries using Mirabelle.
 Indeed, if you compute things on the fly using events coming from multiple hosts (like, time windows on events coming from various hosts or services), Mirabelle may only be able to do approximation on the computations.

-As I said before, Mirabelle streams use the events time for their clocks, so "old" events could be removed from computations.
-But it's OK, because there are ways of mitigating that (accept events un actions until they are not expired, so if your events have a TTL of 60 seconds, it's OK if they arrive a few seconds late).
+As previously mentioned, Mirabelle streams use the events time for their clocks, so "old" events could be removed from computations.
+But it's OK, because there are ways of mitigating that (accept events and actions until they are not expired, so if your events have a TTL of 60 seconds, it's OK if they arrive a few seconds late).
 I also like the Riemann philosophy which is `mostly correct information right now is more useful, than totally correct information only available once the failure is over`.

 But what if you want totally correct information ?
 In that case, you can just:

-- Forward all raw events to an external system (timeserie database for example)
+- Forward all raw events to an external system (timeseries database for example)
 - Reinject them a bit later, sorted, into Mirabelle.
 It could be a dedicated Mirabelle instance, or a dedicated stream on your first instance.
 In this mode, you should have totally correct computations.

 You can even use Mirabelle to play with old data, like "let's reinject all data from 2 weeks ago into Mirabelle in order to compute some statistics, or detect weird things over time" !